 Key to understanding Ampère’s right-hand grip rule in terms of zero-point photons is to imagine two ions moving through space.
 By comparing the effect of a positive ion moving from right to left, to the effect of a negative ion moving from left to right, we see that the two cases create identical magnetic fields.

 A positive ion can be viewed as a hook covered ball.
 When it moves through space, it latches on to the hoop covered orbs of zero-point photons.
-A positive ion moving from right to left sets the negative orbs of the zero-point photons spinning counter-clockwise as viewed from the magnetic north.
+A positive ion moving from right to left sets the orbs of the zero-point photons spinning counter-clockwise when viewed from above.

 Zero-point photons moving away from the photon after a bounce, are all polarized and spinning.
 A circular magnetic field radiates out from the moving ion.